simondavies/Veezi-API-Wrapper/README.md

 - [ ] Build the Cinema classe(s)
 - [ ] Build the Screen classe(s)
 - [x] Add examples
-- [ ] Create booking links for films
+- [x] Create booking links for films
-- [ x] Create film dates for each film
+- [x] Create film dates for each film
 - [ ] More in-depth read me file or wiki

 ### License